What is the Southborough Community Choice Program?

 I have signed my own contract with an electricity supplier.
 Will I be enrolled in the program?

-No. If you have already signed a contract with an electricity supplier, you will not automatically be enrolled in the program.
+No. If you sign a contract with an electricity supplier immediately after opening your electricity account, you will not automatically be enrolled in the program.

 If you would like to participate in the Southborough Community Power Choice program, we recommend that you first check the terms of your existing electricity supply contract.
 Many include minimum enrollment periods and early termination fees.